funnymania/newgame/README.md

-# Forkhan
+# inner_outer

-You are on a path, that path is moving through the inside of a colored sphere, keyboard and controller input affects rendering.
+A grid of public spaces in a p2p network.
+Visit other ppl's spaces, express.

-The name 'for-khan' is arbitrary.
+The name 'inner_outer' is a mystery.